The Garden of Eden and Our Psychological Regression

 Kismet, a robot head, which was made in the 1990s, can recognize and simulate emotions.
 With modern technology, are we losing our humanity?
 Rama/CC BY-SA 3.0

 This pattern of moral deterioration is common.
-The quintessence and, arguably, the oldest myth of is the Fall of Adam and Eve from the Garden of Eden (Genesis 3).
+The quintessence and, arguably, the oldest myth of all is the Fall of Adam and Eve from the Garden of Eden (Genesis 3).
 Things were once perfect—golden—and now, they are not.

 To be clear here, these myths tell deep truths.
 Some, such as Austin Farrer, a mid-20th-century senior cleric in the Church of England, distinguish between the literal and mythological.
-He wrote, “Adam in the old story meets God walking in the garden. … But that is poetry, and it would be very dull-witted of us to take it literally.”
+He wrote: “Adam in the old story meets God walking in the garden. ...
+But that is poetry, and it would be very dull-witted of us to take it literally.”

 Psychological Pathologies

-Before looking at the story, let’s establish what I mean by psychological issues or disturbances, or, to use current jargon, pathologies.
+Before looking at the story, let’s establish what I mean by psychological issues or disturbances, or—to use current jargon—pathologies.
 There are many of them.
 We find them in the news all the time, as some crime or atrocity is attributed to one or other of them.
 Here are an important few that exhibit negative mindsets: control of reactions, repression, blame, identification, sublimation, withdrawal, projection, rationalization, numbing, denial, and so on.

 All these strategies are defense mechanisms designed to protect our own egos from being exposed to something that threatens or that it feels threatens its security or existence.
 But not all pathologies are equal; some are worse than others.